mukulgupta-007/INTERNSHIP/README.md

-# CODESOFT
+# PROJECTS
-This is my repository for CodeSoft Internship.
+This is my repository for Internships.